Documents: Mueller authorized to probe Manafort for campaign collusion with Russians

 A federal judge will likely hear oral arguments on the filings from Manafort and Mueller's team at their next hearing on April 19.

-Manafort pleaded not guilty last month on bank fraud and other chargers, just months after he was indicted in Washington on conspiracy and money-laundering charges.
+Manafort pleaded not guilty last month to bank fraud and other chargers, just months after he was indicted in Washington on conspiracy and money-laundering charges.
 He also pleaded not guilty to those charges.